blab/ncov-escape/mlr-fitness/data/README.md

 ## Pango lineages dataset

-This dataset only includes Pango lineages with >100 sequences in US dataset.
+This dataset only includes Pango lineages with >150 sequences in US dataset.
+Rarer Pango lineages are collapsed into parental lineages, ie BM.1 was collapsed into BA.2.75.3.

 Data preparation followed: